 - Requesting recipes.
-Most people will gladly oblige if they think there is some benefit for them such as a future client or a tip.
+Most people will gladly oblige if there is some benefit, such as a future client or a tip.

 - Talking to fellow dinners about condiments.
 In Mexico and much of Southeast Asia, condiments dishes arrive with many spices.
 Asking locals about which sauces to use can be fun.
-If you can tolerate spicy dishes, locals will be impressed by your fortitude.
+Locals will be impressed by your fortitude if you can tolerate spicy dishes.

 - Asking waiters for their recommendations can be a fantastic way to break the ice with seemingly fussy waiters in France and Italy.
 Several times, waiters warmed to me when I ordered dishes that most tourists did not try including andouille (sausages from pork stomachs) and joue (beef cheeks).

-- If you do not like something, play with condiments.
-At first, I did not like much spice in my food.
-Now, whenever I eat Mexican food in the USA or Canada, I find myself asking for some spicy sauce.
-I always apply a couple of drops of salsa on my hand and lick it to see how hot it is before adding it to my dish.
-Be aware, some plates in different countries vary a lot depending on the spices that the cook chooses (i.e., Indian curry and Mexican mole).
+- If you do not like a dish, play with condiments.
+At first, I did not like much spice in my food, but after living in Mexico for six years, I now ask for spicy sauce whenever I eat Mexican food in the USA or Canada.
+I always apply a few drops of salsa to my hand and lick it to see how hot it is before adding it to my dish.
+Some plates in different countries vary greatly depending on the cook’s spices (i.e., Indian curry and Mexican mole).

-- l like to eat at restaurants primarily because I enjoy relaxing and be served when I eat.
-I also like to be in a clean and comfortable place.
+- I like to eat at restaurants over street food primarily because I enjoy relaxing and being served when I eat.
+I also want to be in a clean and comfortable place.
 I often linger for a while.
 If you, like me, do not like crowds, check for places that are full during the busiest period of the day and visit them when things are slower.
 Busyness is a good sign that the food is safe and tasty.

 - I enjoy visiting McDonald’s worldwide to see how they integrate local tastes and cultural values into their restaurants.
 In Bangkok, I have seen statues of Ronald McDonald wai’ing (a wai is a form of respect in which people gently place the palms of their hands together while making a slight bow to another person).
-I have ordered shrimp congee (a type of Chinese porridge) at McDonald’s in Hong Kong, gallo pinto (rice and beans) for breakfast in Costa Rica, wine with my Greekburger in France, pork burgers with buns made from rice in Thailand, McLobster rolls in the Canadian Maritimes, and spicy chicken curry burgers in India.
-(In India, no hamburgers were even available).
+I have ordered:

 Different Eating Habits and Culture Around the World